tu-delft-library/il-master-thesis-guide/book/3a-limitations-of-sources.md

 In short, evaluating information helps you build accurate, efficient, and credible work both in your studies and your future career.

-## Step 2: Considerations and Limitations of GenAI use
+## Step 2: Limitations of GenAI Output

 GenAI tools can be helpful during the research process if they are used correctly.
 At the start of your project, you should check whether you are allowed to use these tools, and in what way.
 For more information on acknowledging your use of AI you can also have a look at [this section](5b-reporting-ai-use.md).